Vista Social

 Open the menu at the top of the profile and select Block.

 Tap Block to confirm it.
-The user will no longer be able to interact with your client’s TikTok account.
-If your clients also need help managing saved posts, you can guide them through TikTok drafts for better content organization.
+The user will no longer be able to interact with your TikTok account.
 To unblock someone on TikTok, open your blocked list, look for the user, then tap Unblock.

 How to block multiple users on TikTok